sunnivin/rtd-github-pages/docs/get.rst

 Get CTSM
 =========

-That's where you should start.
+This is where you should start.

-NordicESMhub maintains a CTSM repository with all the configuration files for running on machines in the Nordics.
+NordicESMhub maintains a CTSM repository with all the configuration files for running on machines supported by `Sigma2 <https://www.sigma2.no/>`_.
 For now we support:

-- saga (sigma2, Norway)
+- saga
-- fram (sigma2, Norway)
+- fram

 If your machine is not in the list and you would like us to support it, please contact us.